scolecite/mica-gd355/lectures/w3-assignments.md

 ### Requirements
 - Create two sketches -- visualizing *round* and *sharp*.
-- Set the canvas size to 500 x 500 pixels for each.
 - Use the various drawing functions.
 Do not use any photographic images.
 All graphics must be created with code.
 - Use system variables (ex. `width`, `height`, `windowWidth`, `frameCount`, etc.) and create your own variables in your code.
 - Use mouse and/or keyboard interactions. (ex. `mousePressed()`, `keyPressed()`, etc.)